etetoolkit/ete/doc/tutorial/tutorial_clustering.rst

 bubbles represent a bad silhouette index (S<0), while green represents good silhouette index (S>0).
 Size of bubbles is proportional to the Silhouette index.
-Internal nodes are drawn with the average expression proﬁle grouped by their partitions.
+Internal nodes are drawn with the average expression profile grouped by their partitions.
 Leaf node profiles are shown as a heatmap.

 .. literalinclude:: ../../examples/clustering/bubbles_validation.py